<?xml version="1.0" encoding="UTF-8"?>

 <li>View the latest offerings from IJS in our <a href="https://www.jewishspirituality.org/ijs-program-catalog/" rel="noopener noreferrer">program catalog</a></li>

-<li>Join Keshira on retreat this August: <a href="https://www.jewishspirituality.org/courses-programs/returning-anew/" rel="noopener noreferrer">Returning Anew</a></li>
+<li>Join Keshira and others on retreat this August: <a href="https://www.jewishspirituality.org/courses-programs/returning-anew/" rel="noopener noreferrer">Returning Anew</a></li>

 <li>Learn more about <a href="https://www.jewishspirituality.org/get-started/free-resources-from-ijs/shevet-jewish-mindfulness-community-for-young-adults/" rel="noopener noreferrer">Shevet</a>, IJS's community for younger adults (20s-30s)</li>